LEAD TECHNICAL DESIGNER

 SENIOR TECHNICAL DESIGNER

-After Crysis 3 had shipped, moved on to Homefront: The Revolution where I continued prototyping and implementing new weapons for both SP and MP as well as other game design areas.
-Duties included working with RnD to improve technology pipeline and performance as well as owning new systems and providing assistance to level design.
+After Crysis 3 had shipped, I moved on to Homefront: The Revolution where I continued prototyping and implementing new weapons for both SP and MP as well as other game design areas.
+Duties included working with RnD to improve technology pipeline and performance.

 Crytek UK / January 2013 - January 2014